gnembon/fabric-carpet/docs/scarpet/api/BlockIterations.md

 `center` can be defined either as three coordinates, a single tuple of three coords, or a block value.
 `range` and `upper_range` can have the same representations, just if they are block values, it computes the distance to the center as range instead of taking the values as is.
-That way you can iterate from the centre to a box whose surface area constains the `range` and/or `upper_range` blocks.
+That way you can iterate from the center to a box whose surface area constains the `range` and/or `upper_range` blocks.

 `expr` receives `_x, _y, _z` variables as coords of current analyzed block and `_`, which represents the block itself.